Bellamy Brothers To Tour South Africa And Namibia Nov 2017

 IF YOU THINK THIS ISSUE OF JRRR IS WORTH READING…Please forward this entire issue to five of your friends and associates!
 To subscribe to Jim Rose Remembers Radio send your full Name, City, State and Country of residence plus email address to Rosekkkj@earthlink.net.

-TRIVIA QUESTION: When is network television’s first nightly newscast?
+TRIVIA QUESTION: What is the first radio quiz show to give away cash prizes?
 The answer appears below.

 MOVERS AND SHAKERS